murphytarra/Dispersive_Read/README.md

 For further information on the simulation and derivation, please read the included Pdf 'Dispersive Readout of Multilevel Systems'

+## Features
+- Dispersive readout for 2 level and 3 level systems
+- Ability to change parameters such as spin orbit interaction, Temperature for Dispersive Readouts
+- Temperature, Frequency and Coherence Sweeps for different applied Magnetic Fields
+- Probability Plots as a function of Temperature
+- Ability to plot Eigenvectors of given Hamiltonian

+## Upcoming Features

+## Overview

 ## Initialization

-To simulate the dispersive readout scan, one must first import the package
+To simulate the dispersive readout scan, first import the package

 ```javascript
 from Dispersive_Readout_Package import Dispersive_Readout as dr
 ```

-First you must create your class
+Create your class

 ```javascript
 P =  dr.Dispersive_Readout()
 ```
+## Default Parameters

 Initial Parameters for the system are set as follows